Mehedi Hasan Srabon

-Mehedi Hasan Srabon (মেহেদী হাসান শ্রাবণ; born 12 August 2005) is a Bangladeshi professional footballer who plays as a goalkeeper for Bangladesh Premier League club Bashundhara Kings and the Bangladesh national team.
+Mehedi Hasan Srabon (মেহেদী হাসান শ্রাবণ, /bn/; born 12 August 2005) is a Bangladeshi professional footballer who plays as a goalkeeper for Bangladesh Premier League club Bashundhara Kings and the Bangladesh national team.

 Early career

 In 2017, Srabon won an interschool football tournament with Bakhrabad Gas Adarsha Bidhalaya.
 In the tournament final, he saved two penalties in the tiebreaker.
 His school football coach advised him to join the trials for Bangladesh Krira Shikkha Protishtan (BKSP), which is the country's national sports institution.
 Although he failed the medical examinations due to a tooth worm, he managed to make the cut during the Bangladesh Football Federation nationwide talent hunt program.

 Club career

 Bashundhara Kings

 In March 2021, Srabon began training with the reserves and youth team of the Bangladesh Premier League club Bashundhara Kings.
 He was given a long-term contract after impressing the club's goalkeeper coach, Nuruzzaman Nayan.
 However, due to the presence of the country's first-choice keeper, Anisur Rahman Zico, along with other experienced campaigners, he was not able to appear for the senior team.